zaphodbeeblebrox3rd/Burst-A-Flat/README.md

 This project demonstrates a Slurm cluster setup that simulates a cloud burst scenario where traditional shared storage (NFS) fails, but a NoSQL database provides the solution for distributed data access.

+## Why the Name "Burst-a-Flat"
+You can't burst a flat tire so why this name for a project?

+Let's start with the term "Flat".
+By flat, I am referring to a flat data file.
+This is a single file or a set of files that contain a significant amount of data for computation.

+Now, "Burst".
+Bursting is mostly a reference to a cloud bursting scenario where computational jobs need to be agnostic about where they obtain their data.
+The availability of the data as well as the transparency of how to access it are so challenging that I have not seen this done successfully.
+I hear complaints about how difficult it is, but no real solutions.

+The heart of the issue is that ultimately we all have some paradoxical wishes:
+1. A single source of truth on our storage
+2. Location-agnostic high-performance storage to be available at a single endpoint.
+3. Continue to support the smorgasboard of statistical applications and computational strategies in our industry.
+4. Petabyte (or even exabyte) storage for limitlessly reckless duplication of data files.
+5. Utilize a solution that just works magically and not have to work so hard.

+Let me break you the bad news now: this is not happening.
+There is no magical jellybean field available for purchase that is going to make this all happen.
+There needs to be some collaboration and effort between the System Engineers behind the computational systems and the data scientists.
+Difficult work too.
+But where to start?

+This is where Burst-A-Flat comes in.
+To be clear, this is not a complete solution for the woes experienced by HPC Engineers in a hybrid cloud computing scenario.
+At this time, I can only provide this one approach for one specific type of workload.
+You will also likely require a giant water cooler that IT and the researchers can all stand around and make the best of friends.

+It is because of, not in spite of, the challenges we face by the spectrum of different computational workload types that I would like to continue this train of thought.
+Eventually we should accomplish multiple types of computational workloads in a cloud bursting / hybrid cloud / multiple datacenter scenario!

 ## Architecture

 ### Network 1 (On-Premises)